 Purple basil looks lush and gorgeous.
 For example, in Thai cuisine, choose Thai lemon basil.
 At the end of the summer, you can keep the plant going for a month or so by bringing it inside.

 How to transplant basil seedlings from seed starting trays

-Getting basil plants out of pots without destroying them is often overlooked skill.
-You can’t be just grabbing the leaves and yanking it as it may damage the roots.
+Getting basil plants out of pots without destroying them is often an overlooked skill.
+You can’t just grab the leaves and yank it as it may damage the roots.
 The best way to transplant is to turn the pot upside down without shaking it much.

 Small basil plants are fragile and very sensitive, so don’t shake it much to get it out from the seeding tray.